 Community Decides on the Design of the Sono Wallbox

 The design of the first Sono wallbox will be decided by the Community.
 The reservation holders, over 14,000 in number, have a choice of three different designs.
 Voting via the wallbox landing page will take place until 13 September or live at the Sono House from 5 -12 September.
 The Sono House is a press and Community event at Sono Motors’ HQ in Munich, and will take place simultaneously with the IAA.

 For press inquiries please contact Christian Scheckenbach | email:

 Sono Motors (NASDAQ: SEV) is on a pioneering mission to accelerate the revolution of mobility by making every vehicle solar.
 Sono Motors’ disruptive solar technology has been engineered to be seamlessly integrated into a variety of vehicle architectures — including buses, trucks, trailers, and more — to extend range and reduce fuel costs as well as the impact of CO2 emissions, paving the way for climate-friendly mobility.

-The Company’s trailblazing vehicle, the Sion, will be the world’s first affordable solar electric vehicle (SEV) for the masses.
-Empowered by a strong global community, Sono Motors has amassed more than 18,000 reservations with advance payments for the Sion as of 1 September 2022.
+The Company’s trailblazing vehicle, the Sion, has the potential to become the world’s first affordable solar electric vehicle (SEV) for the masses.
+Empowered by a strong global community, Sono Motors has over 20,000 reservations with advance down-payments for the Sion as of 1 September 2022.